rackerlabs/support-how-to/content/rackspace-cdn/what-is-a-cdn.md

 The [Wikipedia
 entry](http://en.wikipedia.org/wiki/Content_delivery_network) for CDN
-states: &ldquo;A content delivery network or content distribution network (CDN) is a large distributed system of servers deployed in multiple data centers across the Internet.
+states: "A content delivery network or content distribution network (CDN) is a large distributed system of servers deployed in multiple data centers across the Internet.
 The goal of a CDN is to serve content to end-users with high availability and high performance.
-CDNs serve a large fraction of the Internet content today, including web objects (text, graphics and scripts), downloadable objects (media files, software, documents), applications (e-commerce, portals), live streaming media, on-demand streaming media, and social networks.&rdquo;
+CDNs serve a large fraction of the Internet content today, including web objects (text, graphics and scripts), downloadable objects (media files, software, documents), applications (e-commerce, portals), live streaming media, on-demand streaming media, and social networks."

 The Internet is a network of networks.
 To get content from a server on the other side of the planet, IP packets have to travel through a series